 If Joe is unskilled as an empath, he may not consciously notice that Dad is upset until the sad conclusion of the visit, signalled by the slam of Dad’s front door, with both Joe and his sister unceremoniously kicked out of Dad’s apartment.

 Unskilled empaths can be remarkably clueless about paying attention to reality.
 There can be an unfortunate lack of paying attention, due to being over-involved with inner reality of one kind or another.
 Being oversubjective, Joe may not notice too much about what has been going on.
 Although that won’t stop him from feeling guilty afterwards.

 During that visit, as an unskilled empath, Joe will undoubtedly have done his usual unskilled empath thing — loads of unskilled empath merges, less than a second each time, sampling the distress of everybody in the room: Dad, Gladys, the cranky goldfish swimming in Dad’s glass jar, you name it.
 With the involuntary, unenjoyable taking on of STUFF included, of course.
-(For illustration of all this, see “Become the Most Important Person in the Room.”
+(For illustration of all this, see “Become the Most Important Person in the Room” [now updated for the Age of Awakening as Empath Empowerment in 30 Days].
 Only don’t expect to see the goldfish, which would be drawn better by the likes of Dr. Seuss.)

 So an unskilled empath takes on loads of STUFF PLUS feeling guilty.

 What if Joe were a skilled empath

 Then Joe would act like a regular person.
 He wouldn’t take on STUFF.
 He might notice Dad’s distress but not necessarily feel guilty at all.